urbien/vortexhealing/README.md

     - Monthly subscriptions

 ## VortexHealing practice development
 VortexHealing is very impactful but is largely unknown to the general public.
 Below are some ideas on how to bridge needs of people who don't want to take VortexHealing classes but could use Vortex for their health, lifestyle and work developement.
 One can think of this in terms of referrals, affiliate programs and bridging of existing networks to VortexHealing.
+Each area below has its own network online and in the physical world, and we need to think of how to integrate with such networks:

 - Longevity (e.g. via subscribers to related youtube channels)
 - Preparing for death (e.g. via hospice)